oSumAtrIX/mastermind/README.md

 # Mastermind

-A code-breaking CLI game for two players written in C89
+A code-breaking CLI game for up to two players written in C89
 ## Compile

 To compile this project, you will need gcc (C89)